CORRECTED-Constellation expects $54.8 mln in quarterly losses from Canopy investment (Aug.26)

 Aug 26 (Reuters) - Constellation Brands Inc expects to record a loss of about $54.8 million in its current quarter from its multi-billion dollar investment in weed producer Canopy Growth, the Corona brewer disclosed in a regulatory filing on Monday.

-The brewer has invested more than $4 billion in Canopy for a nearly 56% stake in the marijuana producer, banking on the proposed legalization of recreational weed in several countries. (bit.ly/30z9beN)
+The brewer has invested more than $4 billion in Canopy for a stake in the marijuana producer, banking on the proposed legalization of recreational weed in several countries. (bit.ly/30z9beN)

 Constellation, in its recent post-earnings call, told analysts it was not pleased with Canopy’s loss-making streak.